 When my style icon Ines de la Fressange dresses at Uniqlo I take notice.
 They are EXTREMELY inexpensive (that striped dress in the picture is under $15), and they have quite a few good standard pieces to round out your wardrobe.

 4. J Crew – even better J Crew Factory

 If J Crew is good enough for the First Lady, it’s good enough for me.
 New England traditional style!!
 Even better than the Mall stores or catalog are their outlet stores and the online J Crew Factory.
 Gotta love the timeless looks.

 Basics are the core of any wardrobe.
 Be it t-shirts and a cute skirt, or a simple denim dress.
-DownEast has simple, traditional clothes prices right…both in-store (I have none near me) or online.
+DownEast has simple, traditional clothes prices right…both in-store (I have none near me) or online for me, for you, and for Latvian Women.
 From $5 t-shirts to great classic dresses, they’ve got it all.